Are you an independent agent?Sign Up|Log In

 3. Document the damage: Take photo and video evidence of any damage that occurred and note the contact information for all parties involved.
 If you're in a collision with another boater, be sure to get their insurance information as well.
 Document anything that may have been damaged, including other watercraft or surrounding property like a marina.

-4. Contact your independent insurance agent: Your agent can file a boat insurance claim for you directly through your carrier.
+4. Contact your independent insurance agent: Your agent can file a boat insurance claim for you directly through your carrier and advocate on your behalf through the process.
 Present your agent with the information you documented from the accident.
-Once you call them, they'll initiate the claims process for you and keep you updated through every step.
+Once you call them, they'll initiate the boat insurance claims process for you and keep you updated through every step.
 They'll let you know if any additional information is needed and when you can expect to receive reimbursement.

 5. Prevent further damage: When possible, move your watercraft out of harm's way and get all parties involved to safety.
 Take steps to prevent further damage, such as securing your boat in storage until the claim process is complete.